itspriddle/dotfiles/README.markdown

 ## Cleaning Backups and Views

-`~/.vim/.backup/` and `~/.vim/.view/` may need to be cleaned up from time to
+`~/.vim/.tmp/` may need to be cleaned up from time to time:
-time:

     cd ~/.vim
-    make clean-backup
-    make clean-view
-    make clean # runs both clean-backup and clean-view
+    make clean

-# Plugins and Customizations

-See [`vim/plugin/settings/`](http://git.io/bhf9Jg) for a list of customizations.

 ## Included Plugins